 I am an Assistant Professor of Human-Computer Interaction (HCI) at University College Dublin’s School of Information and Communication Studies.
 My work focuses on the design and development of new and improved health and mental healthcare technologies, including novel digital therapeutics, new means of leveraging health data to support care for chronic, co-morbid conditions, and the practice of in-situ design research for clinical and everyday impact.

-My teaching and research is driven by the desire to achieve a real-world impact on healthcare.
-Through my own, and my students’ research, I seek to transform not only how we develop but engage with and experience digital technology — an impact I have demonstrated through a decade of national and international academic and industry collaborations spanning England, Ireland and Denmark.
+My teaching and research exemplifies and advocates for a human-centred approach to digital technology targeting the areas of greatest human need, and is driven in particular by the desire to achieve a real-world impact on healthcare.
+Through my own, and my students’ research, I seek to transform not only how we develop but engage with and experience digital technology, often in partnership with academic, industry and clinical collaborators spanning England, Ireland, France and Denmark.